-Spouse Working: If your spouse/civil partner/cohabitant works while you are in receipt of Jobseeker's Benefit their earnings from employment will not directly affect your personal rate of Jobseeker's Benefit.
-However, their earnings from employment, self-employment and any capital/savings or any other income, may affect the family rate of payment and will be taken into account to determine if you qualify for a payment for them as a Qualified Adult and for any Child dependents.
+Spouse Working: If your spouse/civil partner/cohabitant works while you are in receipt of Jobseekers Benefit their earnings from employment will not directly affect your personal rate of Jobseekers Benefit.
+However, their earnings from employment, self-employment or any other income, may affect the family rate of payment and will be taken into account to determine if you qualify for a payment for them as a Qualified Adult and for any Qualified Children.

 Back to Work Family Dividend (BTWFD): This scheme aims to help families to move from social welfare into employment.
 It will give financial support to people with children who were getting jobseeker and one-parent family payments who take up employment, increase their hours of employment or become self-employed.
 If you qualify for the scheme you will get a weekly payment for up to 2 years.
 You will be paid the equivalent of any Increases for Qualified Children that were being paid on your jobseeker or one-parent family payment (up to a maximum of 4 children) for the first year in employment.
 Half that amount will be paid weekly for the second year.
-See Back to Work Family Dividend at the beginning of this Chapter.